BillClintonAglomasa/code_practice/SE/Python/Learn_Python_Hardway/Part_2/README.md

 This file implements the characteristics of class: instantiation, inheritance, composition and attribute.

 22. ex42_1.py
-This file comments the code in ex42.py to solidify the concenpts in the exercise
+This file comments the code in ex42.py to solidify the concenpts in the exercise.

+23. ex42_2.py
+This file adds methods and functions to the classes created in ex42.py.